fcento100/kingery-bulmash/README.md

-# Kingery-Bulmash Blast Parameters Calculator
+# Kingery-Bulmash Blast Wave Characteristics Calculator

 Python implementation of the formulas from: